Top Back to top

 • an opportunity for interaction with members and delegates to receive input/feedback on projects

-Oral sessions
+Oral Sessions

-These sessions are based on the abstract topic list, and will feature oral presentations of accepted oral abstracts submitted under each topic.
+These sessions are based on the abstract topic list, and will feature oral presentations of accepted abstracts submitted under each topic.

-Special sessions
+Special Sessions

 General Assembly Meeting

-In-person session scheduled on Tuesday, 25 April, 14:30 - 15:30 CET
+Session scheduled on Tuesday, 16 April, 14:30 - 15:30 BST

 At the General Assembly, the President, Treasurer and Secretary Reports will be presented.